shuchow/stannisbot/README.md

 # stannisbot - What in the world is this?

 This is a weechat script to correct a person's improrper usage of "less."
 Using weechat (http://www.weechat.org) it monitors a Slack or IRC channel to see if someone needs to be corrected.
+It uses Python's textblob NLP library to determine if the word after "less" is a noun, and then an abstract noun whitelist/blacklist to determine if correction is needed.

 #Why???